POSITION TITLE: CASE MANAGER

 CASE MANAGEMENT & DIRECT CLIENT SERVICES:

-- Support clients with housing application/process, one-on-one case management, advocacy, rapport building, assessments, resource and referral, development of case plan, crisis management, compliance review, and program participation viability.
+- One-on-one case management, advocacy, rapport building, assessments, resource and referral, development of case plan, crisis management, compliance review and program participation viability

 - Advocate for clients from a client-centered approach which supports clients in functioning as independently as possible

-- Assist client with the application and lease-up process with both their property manager and/ or BHA; and accompany them to related appointments as needed.
+- Assist client with the lease-up process with their property manager; and accompany them to related appointments as needed

-- Develop a permanent housing service plan; collaborate with other agencies to meet client needs
+- Develop with clients a permanent housing service plan; collaborate with other agencies to meet client needs.

 - Conduct exit interviews with clients leaving the program and create an exit summary detailing progress and goals made while in the program.